I:03:03 Information Technology Resources

 2. Users must expect variation in what constitutes acceptable use from system to system on campus, and must make reasonable efforts to inform themselves about the particular policies applicable to each system they use.
 In cases of doubt, it is the responsibility of the User to inquire concerning the permissibility of an action or use, prior to execution.

-3. Users should protect their systems from misuse and attack by being up to date on security patch installations, maintain the latest version of antivirus pattern/definitions, and running only necessary services.
+3. Users should protect systems from misuse and attack by being up to date on security patch installations, maintain the latest version of ITD approved antivirus pattern/definitions, and running only necessary services.

 B. Privacy and Privilege